 Vitamin B3 regulates the production of triglyceride fats in the liver, and increases your production of ‘good’ HDL-cholesterol.

 Some evidence suggests that vitamin B3 also combines with the mineral, chromium, and three amino acids (glycine, cysteine, glutamic acid) to form a complex known as Glucose Tolerance Factor (GTF) although its structure has not been established.
-GTF appears to mimic and boost the effects of insulin hormone to regulate the uptake of glucose into body cells.
+Glucose Tolerance Factor appears to mimic and boost the effects of insulin hormone to regulate the uptake of glucose into body cells.
 Lack of vitamin B3 has been associated with impaired glucose tolerance which may lead to diabetes.

 Within the EU, the European Food Safety Authority has authorised health claims that vitamin B3 (niacin) contributes to: